kubernetes/community/sig-windows/README.md

 ## Sig-Windows is Growing!

-Sig-Windows is looking to build new commiters and owners, with the goal of eventually having new leaders and chairs.
+SIG-Windows is looking to onboard new contributors and maintainers, with the goal of eventually having new leaders and chairs.

 If you are interested in this path,